We need calming techniques to get us through life without being buried in our anxiety.

 The weight of the blanket combined with the absence of light and sound will help your brain use smell (which we have made a relaxing scent).
 You will feel safe, maybe even happy.
 And maybe sleepy.
 That is normal.

 Stay in your little bubble as long as you need to feel relaxed.
 You can sleep like this and be fine.
-I do it frequently.
+I do it frequently. –Just be sure you do not have lit candles before sleeping.-

-This is one of my favorite calming techniques for PTSD episodes and panic attacks.
+Sensory Deprivation is one of my favorite calming techniques for PTSD episodes and panic attacks.
 It helps the nervous system relax and helps you recenter yourself.

 If you are uncomfortable doing this yourself or just want an hour of “me time”, go get a Deep Pressure massage and ask them if you can add an aromatherapy to it.
 This type of massage, along with the aromatherapy, is using these same calming techniques.